Getting around Seoul: bus, subway, bike, taxi

 Getting around Seoul: basic facts

-You can buy the card online before your arrival together with a SIM card to use during your stay and from any subway station or convenience store such as 7Eleven, GS25, EMart24, CU.
+You can buy the card online before your arrival, with a SIM card to use during your stay, and from any subway station or convenience store such as 7-Eleven, GS25, EMart24, or CU.

-The cost of the card itself is 4000 KRW (3.6 USD) and you can top up at any of the above-mentioned stores – just know that you will be able to pay by card for the card itself, but you will need cash to top up.
+The card itself costs 4000 KRW (3.6 USD), and you can top it up at any of the above-mentioned stores.
+Just know that you will be able to pay by card for the card itself, but you will need cash to top up.

-Once you have charged it with money, you will have to validate it once you get on and off the bus or subway.
+Once you have charged it with money, you must validate it once you get on and off the bus or subway.

 Read next: SIM Card or Pocket Wifi in South Korea: what to choose

-Seoul City Pass is another option for when you won’t be traveling outside of the capital city.
-It offers free unlimited transportation for 24, 48, or 72-hour, along with free entry to 40+ attractions and discounts to over 60 attractions.
+Seoul City Pass is another option when you won’t be traveling outside the capital city.
+It offers free unlimited transportation for 24, 48, or 72 hours, free entry to 40+ attractions, and discounts to over 60 attractions.

 Local Transportation Options